Montreal-Quakers/website/_pages/privacy.md

 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.

 ### Where we send your data
-Visitor comments and form submissions may be checked through an automated spam detection service.
+Visitor form submissions may be checked through an automated spam detection service.

 ### Contact information
 Use the [contact form](contact.html)